2013 Lexus CT 200h

 We extended our test of this aspect of the CVT.
 Out on the open freeway, in Sport mode, the tach needle was barely 2000 rpm at 77 mph, and when we accelerated just a bit to 80 mph it leaped to 5000 rpm, with redline at 5500.
 We got to 82 mph and it maintained that speed at 3500 rpm.
 Even playing around like that, we got 30 mpg for those few miles.

 The Lexus CT 200h is an idea whose time has come.
-A Prius with the luxury and status of a Lexus, plus better looks and more cargo space.
+A Prius with the luxury and status of a Lexus, plus better looks.
 The CT 200h has a quiet cabin, a good ride and excellent cornering.
 Its drawbacks are wimpy acceleration and over-working CVT.

 Sam Moses filed this report after his test drive of the CT 200h in Southern California, followed by one week in the Pacific Northwest.